MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_BytesRequested** - Number of bytes to process.

 - **Data_IsWriteOp** - Whether we're about to execute a write operation

+#### Office.Apple.Licensing.AROFFNotificationTapped

+This event is triggered when user taps OFF on the Auto Renewal push notification.
+Event is used to ensure that tapping on the push notification worked correctly to launch the in app experience.

+The following fields are collected:

+- None

 #### Office.Apple.MacBootResourceUsage